merayupi/tronswap-cli/README.md

 # tronswap-cli

-| simple swap token in tron using cli
+| example swap token in tron using cli

 ## Feature
 - Buy Sell token in sunpump.meme